jeremmfr/terraform-provider-junos/docs/index.md

 - the rate of new ssh connections by second, increase the provider's `ssh_sleep_closed` argument.
 - the rate of netconf commands by second on ssh connections, increase the provider's `cmd_sleep_short` argument.
+- the total number of ssh connections to a single one, enable the provider's `single_session` argument.
+In this case, all resource actions are serialized through a single shared SSH/NETCONF session.

 To increase :